What is Bugzilla?

 - E-mail Preferences

 - Saved Searches

 - Account Information

-For general preferences, you have various option like changing Bugzilla general appearance, position of the additional comment box, automatically add me to cc, etc. Here we will see how to change the general appearance of the Bugzilla.
+For general preferences, you have a various option like changing Bugzilla general appearance, a position of the additional comment box, automatically add me to cc, etc. Here we will see how to change the general appearance of the Bugzilla.